-If the short version simply isn’t good enough and you want to know more of the details, then wonderful, here’s my Habito review in full…
+If the short version simply isn’t good enough and you want to know more of the details, then wonderful, because here’s my Habito review in full…

 Some of the key features of using Habito